 Can my child take medicine during the school day?
 School district policy requires that parents send a doctor's statement to school, as well as a written statement from the parent, in order for children to take prescribed medication at school.
 This form is available on-line or you may request a copy from the office.
 Take the form with you to the doctor if you think your child may be required to take medication in school-it will save you a trip back to the doctor.
 All medications are required to have a form.
 This includes seemingly small items such as Vicks Vapor Rub and even cough drops.
-What happens if my child become ill while at school?
+What happens if my child becomes ill while at school?
 We will always notify you if your child is injured or becomes ill.
 If there is an emergency, and we can't reach you, we will call the person listed on the school emergency card.
 It is very important, therefore, to keep emergency numbers up to date.
 If we cannot reach you or someone listed on the emergency card in a situation requiring immediate medical treatment, an ambulance will be called and your child will be taken to the local hospital emergency room.
 How long should I keep my child at home after an illness?
 After an illness, please keep your child at home until well enough to come back to school and participate in all school activities.
 Please do NOT ask us to allow your child to remain inside during the Daily Directed Physical Activity Period (DPA) as we do not have indoor supervision during DPA.
 My child has a life-threatening illness.
 What should I do?
 If your child has a life-threatening illness (diabetes, allergic reaction to bee stings, etc.) please notify the office by the first day of school.
 Please provide us with phone numbers to call in the event of an emergency.
-Who is your Health Room Paraprofessional?
-Mrs. Jeannie McCurdy.
-She can be reached at (814) 272-8118 or 272-8120.

-What is the procedure for school closings?Usually a decision is made at the district office by 5:45 AM to have a two hour late start or to close schools.
-If a two hour late start needs to be changed to "no school" the decision is made by approximately 7:30 AM.
-Refer to 3WZ Channel 4 TV for the latest information on school closings by 6:00 AM or shortly thereafter.
+What is the procedure for school closings?Usually a decision is made at the district office by 5:30 AM to have a two-hour late start or to close schools.
+If a two-hour late start needs to be changed to "no school" the decision is made by approximately 7:30 AM.
 You will also be notified through the district-wide rapid notification system by email and/or phone call.
 PLEASE DO NOT CALL THE SCHOOL.